-Watch All of Taylor Swift's Surprise Reputation Tour Collaborations
+Watch All of Taylor Swift's Surprise Reputation Tour Collaborations, From Shawn Mendes to Bryan Adams

 "It's really hard to put into words how I feel and what just happened," she wrote on Instagram alongside a photo of Swift.
 "I feel overwhelmed.
 Taylor, you reached out to someone who dreams of being heard and understood.
 Thank you for giving me one of the biggest gifts of my life, opportunity.
 And thank you for showing me that these crazy dreams of mine are possible.
 I couldn't be more grateful.
 We keep climbing :)."

-However, Kiyoko isn't the first star to perform with Swift during the Reputation Tour.
-To look back on all of her collaborations from this tour, check out the videos.
+To look back on all of Swift's collaborations from this tour, check out the videos.

 Hayley Kiyoko